Low carb no bake cookies are the creamy, buttery confections you didn’t even know you needed right now…

-Add the sweetener and stir until combined.
-I find it easiest to do this with a whisk.
+Remove from heat and add sweetener.
+Stir until combined — I find this is easiest to do with a whisk.

 Prep a baking sheet with parchment paper.
-Scoop cookies by the spoonful to create mounds to your desired size.
+Using a spoon, create a mound for each cookies, based on your desired size.

 - I also find using a heat safe spatula is the best way to get everything out of the bowl.

-- You can use food grade cocoa butter instead of coconut oil (it has a higher melting temp which is good if you anticipate these being out at a picnic or something).
-I chose not to in this recipe because as coconut oil is more accessible than cocoa butter.
+- You can use food grade cocoa butter instead of coconut oil (it has a higher melting temp which is good if you live in a warm place!).
+I chose not to because coconut oil is more accessible than cocoa butter.

 ©TheLittlePine.com.
 Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media is strictly prohibited.

 Nutrition information will vary based on the specific products.
 To be safe, check the nutrition facts labels of your products.
 Optional object listed above have been left out of nutritional data.